aialphanovatide/novatidelabs-website/README.md

 - `npm test`: Launches the test runner.
 - `npm run build`: Builds the app for production.

-// ... (keep the existing script descriptions) ...

 ## Learn More

 To learn more about Novatide Labs and our services, visit [our website](https://novatidelabs.com).